homewsn/whsniff/ReadMe.md

 ##### How to use (Locally)

-* Connect CC2531 USB dongle to your Linux PC.
+* Connect CC2531 USB dongle to your Linux or macOS computer.
 * Open a terminal session on the desktop where you have Wireshark installed and enter the following commands:
 ```sh
 $ wireshark -k -i <( path/to/whsniff -c channel_number )